 It’s not surprising that children of strict parents have been found to be more anxious and withdrawn than other children.
 They tend to have relatively low levels of self-esteem and high levels of depression.
 However, these children are less likely to engage in problematic or antisocial behaviour and tend to perform well in school.

-If this is your style, you can consider how to adapt a more authoritative style.
+If this is your style, you can consider how to adopt a more authoritative style.

 4. Authoritative Style